Skip to main content

 • Complete the Member Appeal Representation Authorization Form (PDF) to choose a trusted representative to help with your appeals.

-What info to include on your appeal
+What to include on your appeal

 Make sure you include: